flutter/flutter-intellij/CONTRIBUTING.md

 The definition is in `resources/intellij/External Tools.xml`.

 ## Flutter plugin development on Windows

+[Note: this may be out-of-date.
+It has not been verified recently.]

 These are notes taken while making a Windows dev env for the Flutter plugin.
 It assumes familiarity with the section about set-up on MacOS.